Cheryl Cosim

 Cheryl Kathleen Cosim-Alvarez (/tl/; born February 7, 1974) is a Filipino journalist, news anchor and TV host, who has appeared on ABS-CBN News and Current Affairs and News5.

 Career

-She began her career as a journalist at ABS-CBN News and Current Affairs, hosting the programs Magandang Umaga, Pilipinas, Salamat Dok, the hourly news updates, and Gising Pilipinas on DZMM.
+Cosim began her career as a journalist at ABS-CBN News and Current Affairs, hosting the programs Magandang Umaga, Pilipinas, Salamat Dok, the hourly news updates, and Gising Pilipinas on DZMM.
 After 14 years at ABS-CBN, she joined News5, the news department of TV5 as an on-air presenter in summer 2010.
 Cosim became the co-anchor of Aksyon with Erwin Tulfo.
-In 2014, she became the news anchor on the late-night newscast Aksyon Tonite.
+In 2014, she became the news anchor on the late-night newscast Aksyon Tonite, first with Paolo Bediones and later with Martin Andanar following Bediones' resignation from the show.

 In 2016, Cosim joined Aksyon sa Umaga together with Mel Sta.
-Maria, replacing Martin Andanar and Erwin Tulfo.
+Maria (who replaced Andanar) and Erwin Tulfo.

-Cosim currently heads the network's afternoon newscast One Balita Pilipinas, the primetime newscast Frontline Pilipinas, alongside Julius Babao, and the public service radio program, Sagot Kita.
+Cosim currently heads the network's morning program, Perfect Mornings, the afternoon newscast One Balita Pilipinas, the primetime newscast Frontline Pilipinas, alongside Julius Babao, and the public service radio program, Sagot Kita.

 Personal life

-She is married to John Francis Alvarez, a businessman who used to reside in the United States.
+Cosim is married to John Francis Alvarez, a businessman who used to reside in the United States.